zambonee/aair-exercise/README.md

 ![Currency Converter](./currency-converter.png)

 ## Currency Converter API
 The first part of this task will be to implement a Currency Conversion API that can convert an arbitrary amount of currency from one type to another.
-You can get the conversion rates in the file {fileName}.
+You can get the conversion rates in the file `utils/conversionRates.js`.

 We should be able to test this by hitting the endpoint:

 `http://localhost:3001/api/currencyConverter?from=[fromCurrencyType]&to=[toCurrencyType]&amount=[amount]`

-So for example if we hit, `/currencyConverter?from=MXN&to=CAD&amount=10` we would expect the response to be the value of 10 Mexico Pesos in Canadian Dollars.
+So for example if we hit, `api/currencyConverter?from=MXN&to=CAD&amount=10` we would expect the response to be the value of 10 Mexico Pesos in Canadian Dollars.

 The first part of this is already partially implemented in `server/app.js` using `Express.js`.
-Feel free to complete the `Express` implementation or use another technology that you prefer. **Do not modify server/server.js, your routes should solely live in server/app.js.
+Feel free to complete the `Express` implementation or use another technology that you prefer.
+If you choose to use our starter code, **do NOT modify server/server.js, your routes should solely live in server/app.js.
 This is to ensure the server unit tests run properly.**

 ## Get Local Currency Type API
 The next part will be to implement a Get Local Currency API which uses the user's location and returns the local currency in the user's location.
 We've researched some ways to approach building this API, feel free to use any of these methods or implement your own: